CodeLuminary/simple-ether-wallet/README.md

 ### FRONTEND INSTALLATION

-cd or navigate to the frontend folder in your terminal and enter the following command
+cd or navigate to the frontend folder from the root folder in your terminal and enter the following command

 ```
 npm install
 ```
 ### BACKEND INSTALLATION

-cd or navigate to the backend folder in your terminal and enter the following command
+cd or navigate to the backend folder in your terminal and install frontend dependencies

 ```
+# Goto frontend
+cd frontend

+# Install dependencies
 npm install
 ```